 This week, ESRC GPID Director, Andy Sumner, continues the discussion on structural transformation and inclusive growth in South East Asia.

-At the outset it is worth noting surprises are always possible as elections in Malaysia show.
+At the outset, it is worth noting that surprises are always possible as the elections in Malaysia show.
 But what does history tell us?

 A quick recap

 To recap, developing countries are seeking economic development which requires structural transformation and productivity growth via the intra- and inter-sectoral reallocation of economic activity, notably labour, and which tends to push up inequality, as Kuznets argued.
 At the same time, developing countries are also seeking some form of broad-based or ‘inclusive growth’ which can be defined in various ways; typically, as who benefits from growth, in what way, and by how much.